RicardoCA/arc_fix_firestore/README.md

 9) Press Next and Finish;

 10) To avoid having to restart the machine, you can right-click on the task created in the list, and click on execute.

+OBS: Select Run with highest privileges in one of the windows